Avoiding the Tree Removal Mistakes that can be made: How to Know If a Tree is Safe

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-Can I appeal a TPO and/or preservation order?
+Can I appeal to a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion